Call (302) 853-2853

 Heavy Oxidation

-Thick chalk that transfers to your hand when touched.
+Thick chalk transfers to your hand when touched.
 Surface feels rough or pitted.
 Color dramatically faded.
-Years of neglect or outdoor storage without protection.
-Standard correction alone won't cut through this.
+Heavy oxidation or any oxidation on dark gel coat requires multi-stage correction to cut through fully.

 The Correction Process